QianqianSylviaYang/COMP523TeamRDemo/README.md

 1. Create Firebase Project <br>
     Click on Add project in Firebase Console and follow the instructions <br>
     ![alt text](./screenshots/createproject.PNG)
 2. Local Set Up (This is only if you want to create a new project environment.
-You do not have to follow this part if you want to use our demo files.)
+You do not have to follow this part if you want to use our demo files.) <br>
     To use Firebase Firestore and Cloud Functions,
     Run the following lines in your terminal.
     ```commandline